insightzbyhussain/Deep-Learning-Practical-MSc-Data-Science/README.md

 Science program at SIES College of Arts, Science & Commerce (Empowered Autonomous), Mumbai.

-Each practical is self-contained with a Jupyter/Colab notebook, clear code structure, and output results.
+Each practical is self-contained with a Colab notebook, clear code structure, and output results.

 ---